cmg7063/IGME480FinalProject/Resources/Locations.md

 12. Midnight Oil
   * A cafe serving starbucks options.
 13. Ritz
-  * Various food options, including a pasta bake.
+  * Various food options, including a pasta bake and visiting chef.
 14. Sol's
-  * Various food options
+  * A convenience store that also offers freshly made panini's and other food items.

 ## Other
 1. The Hub/Digital Den
   * Printing and computer appliances
 1. Red Barn
-  * Rock climbing
+  * Very inexpensive rock climbing
   * Website: https://www.rit.edu/~w-criw/outdoor-rockclimbing.php